 It’s harder to compare prices with Aldi and Lidl.
 As the figures are based on the cost of branded products, which they don’t sell, but it’s expected that Amazon Fresh will be a bit more expensive for the same type of products.

 Amazon have cut a deal with Morrisons, which means that they sell a number of their products and these can sometimes be cheaper through Amazon Fresh!
 Crazy huh?!

 It is usually more worthwhile to use subscribe and save to get a bigger discount.

-This is where Amazon Grocery starts to let itself down.
-It is not a cheap option when it comes to getting your items delivered.
+This is where Amazon Grocery starts to let itself down, but only slightly.
+It is not always a cheap option when it comes to getting your items delivered.

-The deal breaker for many people will be the fact that you need to be an Amazon Prime member to use the Grocery, Fresh and Pantry services.
+The deal breaker for many people will be the fact that you need to be an Amazon Prime member to use the Grocery and Fresh services.

 However, you can get a FREE trial.
 This was you can try it out and see if you’ll get on with using it for no extra cost.
 With Prime you’ll also get access to Amazon Prime Video, one day delivery, unlimited photo storage, access to their eBooks and audio.

-It’s £6.99 per month on top of your Prime membership fee for the Fresh service.
-That will give you access to unlimited deliveries on orders over £40.
-This means you’re looking at £83.88 in annual delivery charges and a total cost of over £162 per year when everything is factored in.
+You used to have to pay £6.99 per month on top of your Prime membership fee for the Fresh service.
+That gave you access to unlimited deliveries on orders over £40.
+That meant you were looking at £83.88 in annual delivery charges and a total cost of over £162 per year when everything is factored in.